-A revocable living trust, also known as a revocable trust, is a legal construct specifically made to hold ownership of assets.
+A revocable living trust, also known as a revocable trust, is a legal construct specifically made to hold assets ownership.
 Assets can include anything from real estate to the contents of bank accounts to personal items.

-The person who makes the trust and funds it is referred to as the trust-maker, or the grantor.
-The trust is administered by a trustee, which is typically also the trustmaker, but can also be a family member or third party.
+The person who makes the trust and funds is referred to as the trust-maker or the grantor.
+The trust is administered by a trustee, which is typically also the trust-maker but can also be a family member or third party.
 The trustee manages all the content of the trust.

 Are They Flexible?

-The most important aspect of creating, funding, or amending a revocable living trust is remembering to adhere to local and state laws.
+The most important aspect of creating, funding, or amending a revocable living trust remembers to adhere to local and state laws.
 These will vary, and you and your beneficiaries want to ensure that each part of the trust is valid and current.